HGNC/PG_DATA/README.md

 - Ensure the data.tar.gz archive is compatible to postgresql 17.
 - Keep the filename exactly as specified
-- HGNC internal databases can be found in the University of Cambridge private OneDrive and is only available to HGNC members of staff.
+- HGNC internal databases can be found in the University of Cambridge private OneDrive and is only available to HGNC members of staff [DB test data archive](https://universityofcambridgecloud-my.sharepoint.com/:f:/r/personal/kag56_cam_ac_uk/Documents/Docker%20Volume%20Store?csf=1&web=1&e=A7jFug).

 ## Reminder of how to create an archive of a Postgresql DB.